Boodles (company): Products

 The Boodles Raindance Ring, selected in 2008 to appear in the Victoria and Albert Museum's permanent jewellery collection.

 In its early years, Boodles was a silversmith, watchmaker, and jeweler.
 During the 20th century the company provided chronographs and watches to air and naval officers.
 It also designed and crafted cups for sporting and non-sporting competitions including the solid gold trophy for the winner of the Grand National.

 In the second half of the 20th century, Boodles emerged as a retailer of bespoke jewellery.
 The company sources diamonds and other gemstones, and designs its own range of jewellery.

-Emma Thompson, at the Bond Street flagship store launch party in 2015.
+Boodles is the exclusive UK retailer of Ashoka diamonds developed by William Goldberg in New York.

 Honours

-In 2009, the Boodles Raindance Ring was selected to appear in the Victoria and Albert Museum's permanent jewellery collection.
+In 2009, the Boodles Raindance Ring was selected for the Victoria and Albert Museum's permanent jewellery collection.

 In 2023, Boodles was awarded the Walpole British Luxury Brand of the Year.

-Events
+Sponsorship

-The Boodles Boxing Ball is a biennial charity event held at the Grosvenor Park Hotel on Park Lane in London and at the Old Billingsgate Market since 2025, with all proceeds going to charities such as the Starlight Children's Foundation.
+The Boodles Boxing Ball is a biennial charity event held at the Grosvenor Park Hotel on Park Lane in London, and at the Old Billingsgate Market since 2025, with all proceeds going to charities such as the Starlight Children's Foundation.

 From 2022 to 2023, Pure Brilliance: The Boodles Story exhibition was held at the Lady Lever Art Gallery.

-Between 2023 and 2024, Boodles sponsored the Discover Constable & The Hay Wain exhibition at the National Gallery.
+Between 2023 and 2024, Boodles sponsored the Discover Constable & The Hay Wain exhibition at the National Gallery. and designed a line of brooches inspired by Constable's works.

-The company hosts The Boodles Tennis at Stoke Park and is the title sponsor of The Cheltenham Gold Cup.
-In 2022, the company was a key supporter of the RHS Chelsea Flower Show, winning a Gold Medal for The Boodles Travel Garden.
+The company hosts Boodles Tennis at Stoke Park and is the title sponsor of The Cheltenham Gold Cup.
+In 2022, the company was a key supporter of the RHS Chelsea Flower Show, winning a Gold Medal for The Boodles Travel Garden, inspired by Anthony Wainwright’s travels.
+Boodles sponsors Chester Races, Burghley Horse Trials, and Salon Privé.